matthieuSolente/mso-faux-absolute/README.md

 Please test this code in Outlook, or try to play with the template mso-faux-absolute.html !

+### Z-index

+If you have problems with z-index or elements not displaying on the web version (borders for example), try adding a display:inline-block on the div concerned, or a position:relative.
+This same technique also solves this kind of problem on the classic absolute positioning in vml

+### CTA

+If you use a classic CTA link coded in a table, it will work on Outlook, but the button will be invisible in the web version.
+Mark Robbins' html button is an ideal solution in this case.
+Feel free to use my [generator](https://codepen.io/matthieuSolente/pen/abRpPOX) to create your link

 This small discovery would never have been possible without the detailed documentation of [Stig Morten Myre](https://stigmortenmyre.no/mso/html/concepts/ofconstyletable.htm) and [Mark Robbins](https://www.goodemailcode.com/email-enhancements/mso-styles)
 Created by Matthieu Solente in May 2023